Donor-Advised Funds vs. Private Foundations

 Some charitable sponsors provide only a few investment offerings, while others allow donors and their financial advisors to create a charity-approved more customized portfolio.
 Private foundations, alternatively, offer donors full control over how the assets are invested and the entity is governed within the confines of the law.

-One of the most attractive benefits of DAFs is the fact that do not face restrictions on when their assets must be distributed.
+One of the most attractive benefits of DAFs is the fact that they do not face restrictions on when their assets must be distributed.
 In general, DAFs have a payout rate that is consistently above 15%.
 Private foundations hover around 5%, which is the legal payout federal mandate.

 Many DAF charitable sponsors have suggested minimum payouts.
 National Philanthropic Trust’s policy is that donors must actively make grants at least once every three years.